 storage tips

-I love to make a large batch of these ginger lemon shots and keep some in the fridge and some in the freezer.
+I love to make a large batch of these cayenne shots and keep some in the fridge and some in the freezer.

 more tasty citrus recipes